<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1112675212849983&amp;ev=PageView&amp;noscript=1">

 What is HIPAA?

-In terms of its use, medical institutions can efficiently cut costs on healthcare by having a standardized electronic system that manages financial information and administrative transactions.
+In terms of its use, medical institutions can efficiently cut healthcare costs by having a standardized electronic system that manages financial information and administrative transactions.
 Also, this allows workers to gain continuous health insurance coverage if they lose their job or source of income.

 What is HIPAA Compliance?